Hallowizer/Minecraft-Protocol/Protocol.md

 The Handshake protocol is the initial protocol.
 Its one packet specifies which protocol to switch to.

 **Handshake**<br>
-The Handshake packet is the first packet, which gets sent from the client to the server.
+The Handshake packet is the first packet, having id 0x00, which gets sent from the client to the server.
 Its packet data format is as follows:

 Field Name         | Type   | Notes
 ---------------    | ------ | ------